slbailey/Retrovue/docs/tests/db_scheduling_domain_tests.md

 - Alembic migrations are designed for Postgres and may use Postgres-specific features
 - Production environment uses Postgres, so tests must match production behavior
 - SQLite has different constraint handling and data type behavior that could mask issues
-- Postgres-specific features like timezone handling are critical for broadcast scheduling
+- Postgres-specific time functions are critical for broadcast scheduling

 ### Migration Management